Earn Up To $50K Tax-Free in Canada

 Why $50K Tax-Free?

-It’s pretty simple really.
+It’s pretty simple.
 Dividend income identified as eligible dividends has a preferential tax treatment.
-It’s more efficient than capital gains until you reach a certain income and then it swaps.
+It’s more efficient than capital gains until you reach a certain income, and then it swaps.

-Unlike employment income, capital gains and eligible dividends are more favourable for your taxes.
+Capital gains and eligible dividends are more favourable for your taxes than employment income.
 Here is how it plays out for Ontario and British Columbia on the tax front.

 ON 2022 Tax Rate